erickwilder/dotfiles/README.md

 ## What's included, and how to customize?

-Read on to learn what YADR provides!
+Read on to learn what YADR-Slim provides!

 ### [Homebrew](https://brew.sh/)